-- Maintain your Magnum Venus 1.
-Check the gun several times daily for catalyst and Products System. resin packing or valve leaks.
+1. Maintain your Magnum Venus Check the gun several times daily for catalyst and Products System. resin packing or valve leaks.
 REPAIR ALL LEAKS IMMEDIATELY.
-2. Never leave the gun hanging over A catalyst leak in this situation would certainly or lying inside the mold. damage the part, possibly the mold, and may cause a fire. З. Inspect resin and catalyst hoses Replace if wear or weakness is evident or daily for wear or stress at the entry suspected. and exits of the boom sections and at the hose and fittings.
-4. Arrange the hoses and fiberglass If allowed to rub, the hose will be cut through, - Arrange the hoses and fiberglass roving guides so that the fiberglass strands DO NOT rub against any of the hoses at any point.
+2. Never leave the gun hanging over A catalyst leak in this situation would certainly or lying inside the mold. damage the part, possibly the mold, and may cause a fire.
+3. Inspect resin and catalyst hoses Replace if wear or weakness is evident or daily for wear or stress at the entry suspected. and exits of the boom sections and at the hose and fittings.
+4. Arrange the hoses and fiberglass If allowed to rub, the hose will be cut through, roving guides so that the fiberglass causing a hazardous leakage of material which strands DO NOT rub against any of could increase the danger of fire.
+Also, the material may spew onto personnel in the area.